 Why I love it: Mainly because it is so quotable.
 Classic quotes like “Iit…it…it… flames… flames, on the sides of my face, breathing…breathless…heaping breaths… heaping”, “He wasn’t a very good illusionist”, “Communism is just a red herring!”, “Even if you were right, that would be one plus one plus two plus one, not one plus *two* plus one plus one”, and of course, “Tim Curry!”

 The film has an all-star cast of comedy talent including the aforementioned Tim Curry, Martin Mull, Madeline Khan, Leslie Ann Warren, Christopher Lloyd, and Michael McKean.

 It’s by far my favorite comedy of all time.
 It bombed at the box office, but like the works of Vincent Van Gogh during his life, Clue was genius ahead of its time.
 It became a beloved cult classic, and is in constant rotation in Alamo Drafthouse’s quote-along series…because it is so quotable.

-Change Since Last List: Up from #6 to #3.
+Change Since Last List: Stays put firmly at #3 all time.
 Just embrace it, people…

 Memorable moment: You think I am not going to talk about the Book People Incident and how I butterfly effected the 2015 Oscar monologue?
 Cuz I am going to talk about the Book People Incident and how I butterfly effected the 2015 Oscar monologue.